 In particular, CGD will explore the potential to apply the principles and ongoing experiences with COD Aid to forest conservation.

-To this end, CGD senior fellow Frances Seymour and research fellow Jonah Busch are leading the preparation of a research report titled “Why Forests?
+To this end, CGD senior fellow Frances Seymour and research fellow Jonah Busch are leading the preparation of a book titled “Why Forests?
 Why Now?” that will bring together the most up-to-date science, economics, and politics surrounding forests, climate, and development to make the case that forests conservation is more urgent — and more achievable — than ever.

 On the basis of the evidence from the report, CGD senior associate Michele de Nevers will organize an expert Working Group that will bring together high-level development, aid, finance, and climate experts and decision-makers to identify options to reinvigorate, scale up, and finance performance-based solutions to meet the objectives of REDD+.